niclui/diffusion-perturbations/README.md

 ## Generate Images ##

 See below for example code.
-Amend the different argumetns based on your use case.
+Amend the different arguments based on your use case.

 First, generate base images: